wenbo5565/AppliedProject_AdvancedLaneFinding/ProjectWriteUp.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the [Jupyter Project Notebook](./examples/example.ipynb)
+The code for this step is contained in the code cell[4] of the [Jupyter Project Notebook](https://github.com/wenbo5565/AppliedProject_AdvancedLaneFinding/blob/master/Advanced%20Lane%20Findings.ipynb)

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.